jorisroovers/gusto2/gusto2-app/TASKS.md

 Tests?

 # Mealplan

+In the edit mealplan form, add auto completion for recipes.

 When clicking Get Rule-Based Suggestions, get different suggestions every time - the logic of the suggested meals itself shouldn't change.

 Add an undo button which reloads the particular meal from notion